 We first prove Lemma \ref{lem:part1}.
 In Part 1, user A can experience five different states: DIFS, Cont (contention), NAV, RCTS (RTS and CTS), and Tran (transmission).
 For a more intuitive understanding, Fig.~\ref{fig:actions_part1_rcts} gives a concrete example to show the states of users in Part 1, where there is one successful transmission of user B (at $t_2$), one collision (at $t_3$), and two successful transmissions of A (at $t_1$ and $t_4$).
 The duration of Part 1 is the sum of the duration of the five states.
 Specifically, \begin{itemize}[leftmargin=0.4cm] \item For every successful transmission of user B, user A experiences a DIFS state and a NAV state, which takes $(\ell_\text{difs} + \ell_\text{nav})$.
 In total, it takes $n_B(\ell_\text{difs} + \ell_\text{nav})$ for user A. \item The only successful transmission of user A takes a state of Tran, which takes $\ell_\text{tran}$. \item For each collision in Part 1, user A experiences a DIFS state and an RCTS state.
 The random backoff counter $\lambda_i$ is selected according to a doubled contention window after each collision.
 Overall, assuming that there are $\rho_1$ collisions, it takes \end{itemize}

 Summing up the time consumed above gives us $T_\text{part1}$.

-Lemma \ref{lem:part2} can be proved in a similar manner.
+Lemma \ref{lem:part2} can be proven in a similar manner.
 In Part 2, user A has $n_A^\prime$ successful transmissions and user B has no successful transmission.
 Thus, user A will only experience DIFS, Cont, RCTS, and Tran.

 For the $j$-th ($j=0, 1, \cdots, n_A^\prime$) successful transmission of user A, we assume there are $\rho_2^{(j)}$ collisions.
 The time consumed by transmitting the $j$-th packet is then

 Eq. \eqref{eq:IV-5} follows by summing up the time consumed by $n_A^\prime$ successful transmissions of user A.